Connect with others who understand.

 Don’t pretend you are experiencing the hallucinations the way they are.
 You can try to avoid the topic completely by focusing on their feelings and distracting them.
 You should also avoid interacting with the hallucination or pretending that it’s real.

 If that doesn’t work and they ask you about the hallucinations, acknowledge their experience and then speak the truth of yours.
-Tell them that you know they are experiencing something but that you aren’t sharing that experience.
+Tell them that you know they are experiencing something, but that you aren’t sharing that experience.
 You don’t have to do this aggressively or even assertively.
-Simply tell them that you’re not having the same experience they are.
+Simply them that you’re not having the same experience they are.

 4. Avoid Argument